kubeshop/kusk-gateway/docs/getting-started/quickstart.md

                   example: Hello world!
 ```

-Kusk-gateway relies on OpenAPI to define your APIs and configure the gateway all in one place.
+Kusk-gateway relies on OpenAPI to define your APIs and configure the gateway, all in one place.

 In this example we have defined a simple `/hello` endpoint and configured the gateway (under `x-kusk` section) enabling CORS and API mocking.